 Keep recyclables out of garbage

-City ordinance bans recyclable materials and yard debris from garbage.
+City ban ordinance requires recyclable materials and yard debris be kept out of garbage.
 Garbage containers filled with more than 10 percent of recyclable paper or yard waste will be tagged.
 After two warnings (pdf), businesses will be charged $50 for each violation.